-Duquesne University is committed to admitting qualified students without regard to religious preference, sex, race, color, national or ethnic origin, non-performance-related handicap or veteran's status.
-In preparation for certain professional health care roles, program applicants and continuing students in the program must be able to meet the cognitive, affective and psychomotor requirements of the curriculum.
-Graduates must have knowledge, skills and attitudes to function in a wide variety of clinical situations and to render a wide spectrum of patient care.
+Duquesne University is committed to admitting qualified students without regard to religious preference, sex, race, color, national or ethnic origin, non-performance-related disability or veteran's status.
+In preparation for certain professional health care roles, program applicants and continuing students in the program must be able to meet certain technical standards: the cognitive, affective and psychomotor requirements of the curriculum.
+Graduates must also have knowledge, skills and attitudes to function in a wide variety of clinical situations and to render a wide spectrum of patient care.

 If you are applying for enrollment in the schools of Health Sciences, Nursing or Pharmacy, please review the technical standards related to classroom, laboratory and clinical/fieldwork environments: